matm/jQuery-File-Upload-Wiki/API.md

 The target element is usually a container element holding the file upload form, or the file upload form itself, but it can also be just the file input element itself, if an url is provided as options parameter.

-The method accepts an object as first argument that allows to initialize the widget with various [[Options]]:
+The initialization method accepts an object as first argument that allows to initialize the widget with various [[Options]]:

 ```js
 $('#fileupload').fileupload({